0010skn/WebFS-Toolkit-Local-Folder-Scan-Monitor-Versioning-AI-Prep/README.md

 ## ✨ Features

-*   📁 **Browse Local Folders:** Securely access and navigate your local project directories.
+- 📁 **Browse Local Folders:** Securely access and navigate your local project directories.
-*   👁️ **Real-time Monitoring:** Keep an eye on file changes as they happen.
+- 👁️ **Real-time Monitoring:** Keep an eye on file changes as they happen.
+  - 🆕 **FileSystemObserver Support:** Uses the experimental FileSystemObserver API when available for efficient, event-driven file change detection without polling.
+  - **Smart Fallback:** Automatically falls back to interval polling when the FileSystemObserver is not supported by the browser.
-*   📜 **.gitignore Aware:** Respects your project's ignore rules for cleaner scans and backups.
+- 📜 **.gitignore Aware:** Respects your project's ignore rules for cleaner scans and backups.
-*   ⏱️ **Simple Version Management:** Easily create backups of your project's current state and restore to previous versions.
+- ⏱️ **Simple Version Management:** Easily create backups of your project's current state and restore to previous versions.
 All stored locally in a `.fe` folder.
-*   🤖 **AI-Ready Reports:** Generate Markdown reports of your project structure, file contents, and changes – perfect for feeding to AI assistants or for documentation.
+- 🤖 **AI-Ready Reports:** Generate Markdown reports of your project structure, file contents, and changes – perfect for feeding to AI assistants or for documentation.
-*   🗂️ **View Project Structure, Changes, and File Content** directly in the app.
+- 🗂️ **View Project Structure, Changes, and File Content** directly in the app.

 ---

 ## 🛠️ Built With

-*   Next.js 14
+- Next.js 14
-*   File System Access API
+- File System Access API
+- FileSystemObserver API (with fallback for unsupported browsers)

 Ideal for developers, designers, and anyone needing a quick, lightweight tool for local project management without the overhead of complex setups.